kylejbrk/standard-notes-open-extended/README.md

 A Free Open Source Standard Notes Extensions Repository Hosted via Github Pages.

 # Use
-Add https://kyleburke.net/standard-notes-open-extended or https://raw.githubusercontent.com/kylejbrk/standard-notes-open-extended/gh-pages/index.json as your Extended Activation Code, and click **Submit Code**.
+Add https://raw.githubusercontent.com/kylejbrk/standard-notes-open-extended/gh-pages/index.json as your Extended Activation Code, and click **Submit Code**.

 _Note this currently can only be activated on the Desktop Application_